ShahmeerShahid/DistributedDB/README.md

 # 1. Overview

 In creating this project, we aimed to create a system which was highly specialized for the specific task of shortening URL in a distributed manner.
+Therefore, there are two key components to this system:

+- Distributed database, which shards data across multiple nodes and manages the redistribution of data when the number of nodes in our cluster changes

+- Distributed application, which load balances incoming requests to all active worker nodes.

 # 2. Design philosophy
 Our primary inspriation for the design of this system came from **Kubernetes**, which a system for automating the deployment and scaling of Docker containers on distributed systems.